jacoscaz/typed-ocpp/README.md

   new Models.ACChargingStation(230),  // model used for unit conversions );

-// Get charging limits for the entire station at the given date. const limits = manager.getStationLimitsAtDate( new Date(),                         // reference date 'W',                                // charging rate unit ("W" or "A") new Models.ACChargingStation(230),  // model used for unit conversions );
+// Get charging limits for the entire station at the given date const limits = manager.getStationLimitsAtDate( new Date(),                         // reference date 'W',                                // charging rate unit ("W" or "A") new Models.ACChargingStation(230),  // model used for unit conversions );

-// Get an absolute schedule for the next 4 hours for connector (OCPP 1.6)
+// Get the charging schedule for connector 1 const schedule = manager.getConnectorSchedule(
-// or evse (OCPP 2.0, 2.1) with id 1.
-const schedule = manager.getConnectorSchedule(
   new Date(),                         // start date new Date(Date.now() + 14_400_000),  // end date